Deeh-0/Bank-Customer-Churn/docs/project_overview.md

 **Project Overview:**

-This project aims to predict customer churn for a telecommunications company.
+This project aims to predict customer churn for a bank.
 By identifying customers at risk of leaving, the company can implement targeted retention strategies.

 **Problem Statement:**